Markerless Augmented Reality Registration for Surgical Guidance: A Multi-Anatomy Clinical Accuracy Study: Methods

 \subsubsection{Coarse alignment}

 We perform feature-based global registration to achieve coarse alignment despite large misalignments and outliers.
 Both $\mathbf{P}_t$ and $\mathbf{P}_s$ are downsampled and encoded using Fast Point Feature Histograms (FPFH) \cite{rusu2009fast}.
 Initial correspondences are found via nearest-neighbor matching in FPFH space.
 To robustly estimate the transformation, we adopt the TEASER++ algorithm \cite{yang2020teaser}, which solves for scale, rotation, and translation with high tolerance to outliers.
+FPFH balances robustness and speed, whereas learned features remain resource-intensive.

 For two correspondences $(\mathbf{p}_i,\mathbf{q}_j),(\mathbf{p}_k,\mathbf{q}_{\ell})\in\mathcal{C}_0$, we define translation-invariant differences $\Delta\mathbf{p}_{ik}=\mathbf{p}_i-\mathbf{p}_k,\ \Delta\mathbf{q}_{j\ell}=\mathbf{q}_j-\mathbf{q}_{\ell}.$ under a rigid motion $\Delta\mathbf{p}_{ik}\approx \mathbf{R}\,\Delta\mathbf{q}_{j\ell}.$ We then estimate $\mathbf{R}$ via truncated least-squares over edges $\mathcal{E}\subset \mathcal{C}_0\times \mathcal{C}_0$: